DOC'S BOOKS &ARTICLES

 of the other BP substitutes.
 On the downside, fired residues left in the breech can become quite hard

 with time if the gun is left uncleaned, making the breechplug very difficult to remove.
-Prompt cleaning
+Loosening the breech-plug

-and the use of a molybdenum sulfide containing anti-seize breech plug grease helps this problem.
+followed by prompt cleaning and the use of a molybdenum sulfide-containing anti-seize breech plug grease helps

 Smokeless powders have been used for years in muzzleloaders and cartridge black powder arms